pvcraven/web-development-class/source/semester_2/assignments/save_form_data/save_form_data.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Forcing the user to hit refresh is a bad idea.
-Write JavaScript to clear the table and load our new data automatically after the insert.
+Write JavaScript to clear to load our new data automatically after the insert.
+(Make sure the old data is cleared out.)
 * Test.

 Turn it in